Lapin0t/grothendieck-cern/README.md

 I think there are some useful things to say on the subject.
-Assuming that some people here owe their lives to science, it's fair to say that there are hundreds of thousands of people in Vietnam who also owe their deaths---and their deaths under atrocious conditions---to this same science.
+Assuming that some people here owe their lives to science, it's fair to say that there are hundreds of thousands of people in Vietnam who also owe their deaths—and their deaths under atrocious conditions—to this same science.
 This is a rather facile argument because there are many people who say: "Science has been misused, the remedy is to still do the same kind of science, but now to put it in the hands of people who will use it well."
 We'll be told, for example, that